 - The HPV vaccine is not recommended for pregnant women.

 - An important precaution in preventing cervical cancer and genital warts.

 - Protects against HPV viruses, which causes 70% of cervical cancer cases and 90% of genital warts.

 - Gives at least ten-year protection.

 - Has few side effects (Mild pain or swelling at the injection site).

 - Ineffective for patients who are already infected with HPV.

 - Three doses are needed over a six month period to be fully protected.

-A mammogram is a low-dose x-ray exam that is performed to have a closer examination for any lumps or changes in breast tissue that cannot be found through a self check or clinical breast exam.
-Women who have breast symptoms such as a lump, change in the shape or size of the breast, nipple discharge or pain, and even women who have no breast complaints go through mammogram.
+A mammogram is a low-dose x-ray exam that is performed to have a closer examination for any lumps or changes in breast tissue that cannot be found through a self-check or clinical breast exam.
+Women who have breast symptoms such as a lump, change in the shape or size of the breast, nipple discharge or pain, and even women who have no breast complaints go through a mammogram.

 Mammograms are ideally taken every year when you are in your 40s.
 When you have reached the ages between 50 to 74, have it every other year.